arjav188/SDN-Packet-Drop-Simulator/README.md

-Problem Statement
 The goal of this project is to simulate packet loss in a network using Software Defined Networking (SDN).
-This is achieved by installing OpenFlow rules that selectively drop packets (ICMP) in a Mininet-based network.

 Objective
 Understand SDN architecture (control plane vs data plane)